derstolz/saltstack-monitor/README.md

  <br/> On the <b>minion</b> side:
   <br/>1. install saltstack: run saltstack-minion-setup.sh from the project repo
   <br/>2. add a master's IP address to the salt-minion configuration file: /etc/salt/minion
+  <br/>3.
+(Optional) make sure that you have a link '<i>web-monitor-minion</i>' to web_monitor_minion.py script in the /usr/bin directory, so master would be able to call your minion.
+Master will ask for a command <i>'web-monitor-minion --path /var/log/nginx/access.log --last 10d</i>.
+In general, the saltstack-minion-setup.sh should do it for you.
 <br/><br/> On the <b>master</b> side:
   <br/> 1. install saltstack: run saltstack-master-setup.sh from the project repo
   <br/> 2. minion will try to communicate with master since he is online. you should accept his key and authorize him.